browserify/browserify-handbook/readme.markdown

 This approach does not scale well without extreme diligence since each new file needs an additional `<script>` tag in all of the html pages where the application will be rendered.
-Further, the files tend to be very order-sensitive because some files need to be included before other files the expect globals to already be present in the environment.
+Further, the files tend to be very order-sensitive because some files need to be included before other files that expect globals to already be present in the environment.

 It can be difficult to refactor or maintain applications built this way.